tastyware/tastytrade/docs/sessions.rst

 ------------------

 A session object is required to authenticate your requests to the Tastytrade API.
-To create a real session (using your normal login):
+To create a production (real) session using your normal login:

 .. code-block:: python

-   from tastytrade.session import Session session = Session('username', 'password')
+   from tastytrade import ProductionSession session = ProductionSession('username', 'password')

 A certification (test) account can be created `here <https://developer.tastytrade.com/sandbox/>`_, then used to create a session:

 .. code-block:: python

-   session = Session('username', 'password', is_certification=True)
+   from tastytrade import CertificationSession session = CertificationSession('username', 'password')

 You can make a session persistent by generating a remember token, which is valid for 24 hours:

 .. code-block:: python

-   session = Session('username', 'password', remember_me=True)
+   session = ProductionSession('username', 'password', remember_me=True)
    remember_token = session.remember_token
-   # ...
+   # remember token replaces the password for the next login
-   new_session = Session('username', remember_token=remember_token)
+   new_session = ProductionSession('username', remember_token=remember_token)

 Events
 ------

-Sessions can be used to make simple requests to the dxfeed REST API and pull quotes, greeks and more.
+A ``ProductionSession`` can be used to make simple requests to the dxfeed REST API and pull quotes, greeks and more.
-These requests are slower than :class:`DataStreamer` and a separate request is required for each event fetched, so they're really more appropriate for a task that just needs to grab some information once.
+These requests are slower than ``DataStreamer`` and a separate request is required for each event fetched, so they're really more appropriate for a task that just needs to grab some information once.
 For recurring data feeds/streams or more time-sensitive tasks, the streamer is more appropriate.

 Events are simply market data at a specific timestamp.
 There's a variety of different kinds of events supported, including:

-- Candle
+- ``Candle``
   Information about open, high, low, and closing prices for an instrument during a certain time range
-- Greeks
+- ``Greeks``
-  (Options only) Black-Scholes variables for an option, like delta, gamma, and theta
+  (options only) Black-Scholes variables for an option, like delta, gamma, and theta
-- Quote
+- ``Quote``
   Live bid and ask prices for an instrument

 Let's look at some examples for these three: